-Having selected a lovely plot in April 2022 we established ourselves to spend time at the site and be ready for a Yurt delivery in October.
+Having selected a great plot in April 2022 we established ourselves to spend time at the site and be ready for a Yurt delivery in October.
 We put up a tent, built a shed, added an outdoor kitchen to that shed with water gathering to a tank and set up a compost toilet.
 This gave us a site we could spend time at and store materials while completing the Yurt build and allow the site to have the facilities needed when the Yurt was finished.

 The 3rd photo above shows the location of the yurt and the photos below show the base build using blocks, wooden joists and wooden floor planks.
 No cement used to end up with a beautiful wooden floor to put the Yurt onto.

 July and August 2022 was a very hot summer averaging 35C.
-No rain meant an easy site management but the heat needed to be managed and early starts and working to midday only was possible.
+No rain meant easy site management in one respect but the heat needed to be managed and early starts and working to midday only was possible.
 Then in early August we were told the Yurt would be arriving early.... not something we are used to but a happy surprise as this would mean we would miss too much rain and wind when doing the final build.
 In the end the Yurt arrived 10th September and the base was not complete and then the 1st rain came for 2 months, so the final two weeks had some time pressure and safe storage of a lot of materials to manage.

 15 days after the arrival of the Yurt we started the build.
 The weather was just 15C to 25C and a light breeze so 9 hours building the Yurt was at least manageable as far as the weather.
-A huge thanks to Stephanie, Geode and Federico who helped unload materials and build the Yurt who allowed Ethan, Frances, Joshua and I to complete the work without running out of energy.
+A huge thanks to Stephanie, Geode, Marc, Kristin and Federico who helped unload materials and build the Yurt who allowed Ethan, Frances, Joshua and I to complete the work without running out of energy.

 From the 16th April and an empty plot (1st photo below) to the 26th September and a fully constructed Yurt (final photo).